 Budgets are adopted on a non-GAAP basis for the governmental funds.
 In accordance with the State Budget Law of Colorado, the District's Board of Directors holds public hearings in the fall of each year to approve the budget and appropriate the funds for the ensuing year.
 The District's Board of Directors can modify the budget by line item within the total appropriation without notification.
 The appropriation can only be modified upon completion of notification and publication requirements.
 The budget includes each fund on its basis of accounting unless otherwise indicated.
 The appropriation is at the total fund expenditures level and lapses at year end.
-The District amended the total appropriations in the Debt Service Fund from \$545,783 to \$13,100,000 as a result of the issuance of the 2020 Loan.
+The total appropriations was amended in the Debt Service Fund from \$543,138 to \$550,000 due to anticipated additional interest costs.

-Assets, Liabilities, Deferred Inflows/Inflows of Resources and Net Position Fair Value of Financial Instruments
+Assets, Liabilities, Deferred Inflows/Inflows of Resources and Net Position

+Fair Value of Financial Instruments

 The District's financial instruments include cash and investments, accounts receivable and accounts payable.
-The District estimates that the fair value of all financial instruments at December 31, 2020, does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying balance sheet.
+The District estimates that the fair value of all financial instruments at December 31, 2022, does not differ materially from the aggregate carrying values of its financial instruments recorded in the accompanying balance sheet.
 The carrying amount of these financial instruments approximates fair value because of the short maturity of these instruments.